Who We Are:

 Our aim is to give injured, orphaned, and unwell wild animals in the Greenwich or Bexley area a chance at treatment, rehabilitation, and eventual return to the wild.

 We do this by directing members of the public to their nearest wildlife rescue centres, and by assisting with the rescue and transportation of animals in distress.
-Our volunteer wildlife rehabilitators also care for a small number of animals each year.
+Our volunteer wildlife rehabilitators also care for animals in their homes, until we can achieve our main goal of securing premises for the charity.

 If you have found an injured, orphaned or unwell wild animal, please visit this page for advice on which organisations to contact.